Sayber2th/GameplayAbilitySystem_Aura/README.md

 NOTE -
 1) This project is being made by taking an advanced course on Udemy on the vast and complex Gameplay Ability System within Unreal Engine.
-2) This project is being created in Unreal Engine using a combination of C++ and Unreal Engine's visual scripting language - Blueprint.
+2) This project uses a combination of C++ and Unreal Engine's visual scripting language - Blueprint.
 All complex functionality is done in C++, while some minor functionality is implemented within Blueprint.
 3) All C++ code is available in this repository.
 4) This project is being built with multiplayer support in mind.